Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 **Before Mitigation**: Likelihood: 1, Severity: 4, Overall: 4

-**Mitigation**: Ensure demonstrator is aware of what materials are used in the experiment and that they will need to use touch petroleum jelly.
-Do not proceed if the demonstrator has an allergy.
+**Mitigation**: Ensure demonstrator is aware of what materials are used in the experiment and that they will need to touch petroleum jelly.
+Do not proceed if the demonstrator has an allergy, or has an allergic reaction.
 Wash jelly off hands after applying it.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2